postman-patt/JSpractice/README.md

 # Algorithms and Data Structures

-Edabit and Leetcode Practice Sheet - JavaScript and Python
+Edabit, Leetcode and HackerRank Practice Sheet - JavaScript and Python

-1 edabit/leetcode question per day in order to retain coding fundamental knowledge for both JavaScript and Python, while undertaking AWS Associate Courses.
+Repository for all Leetcode, Edabit, and HackerRank questions that I have completed.

-Repository for all Leetcode and Edabit questions can be found in practice.js and practice.py.
+Majority of content can be found in practice.js and practice.py.

 Also contains own interpretation of various Data Structure and Pathfinding algorithms (BFS, DFS, Dijktstra, Linked List, Hash Tables, Backtracking etc.)